momo2409/projekty/readme.txt

 		by id: show post with given id by userid: show every post that was added by given userid Update
-		able to update userid, title, body
+		able to update user_id, title, body
-		to update it needs to hawe id of title whitch will be updated a then you have to describe new verision of the post(updated version)
+        	to update it needs to have id of the title which will be updated and then you have to describe new version of the post (updated version)
 	Delete
-		delete post by it's id
+		delete post by its id

 how to set up and test API: